-In 2021-2022 the Category B courses are: In 2021-2022 the Content Endorsed Courses are: Hospitality Information & Digital Technology Retail Services Applied Maths English Studies Sport Lifestyle and Recreation Photography, Video and Digital Media Work studies Computing Applications
+In 2022-2023 the Content Endorsed Courses are:

+- Applied Maths

+- English Studies

+- Sport Lifestyle and Recreation

+- Photography, Video and Digital Media

+- Work studies

+- Computing Applications

 PERCENTILE

 A percentile indicates your position in a course against other students.
 The top percentile is 100 and the bottom percentile is 0.
 If your percentile in a course is 73, you are placed 27% from the top of the students in that course.